 - 5 tablespoons pollen* previously frozen to sterilize it

-- 1 tablespoon unsalted butter or coconut oil for a vegan version
+- 1 teaspoon unsalted butter or coconut oil for a vegan version

 - Pinch kosher salt